OrchardCoreContrib/OrchardCoreContrib.Modules/src/OrchardCoreContrib.Email.SendGrid/README.md

 3. Select **Configuration -> Features** menu.
 4. Enable the `SendGrid` feature.
 5. Configure the SendGrid settings by selecting **Configuration -> Settings -> SendGrid** menu.

+### Health Checks

+1. Go to the admin site
+2. Select **Configuration -> Features** menu.
+3. Enable the `HealthChecks` feature.
+4. Navigate to `/{tenant}/health/sendgrid`, now you will be able to check whether the SendGrid service with the supplied settings is healthy or not.